Workpuls Teramind ActivTrak Hubstaff DeskTime Time Doctor RescueTime Kickidler Veriato Work Examiner

 Driving employee engagement requires establishing a strong company culture that employees believe in.
 Monitoring software can help leaders identify what employees value the most, and give critical insight into how a performance-driven company culture might look like.

 Enterprise leaders that develop a strong company culture can reliably inspire their employees to meet and exceed productivity expectations.
-Using the right technology can help make that goal achievable throughout the entire enterprise.
+Using the right technology for monitoring of employees in the workplace can help make that goal achievable throughout the entire enterprise.